anusrikunche/Project2/README.md

-# Hello everyone, I am very excited to announce that I have completed the project on instagram wedpage.
+# Hello everyone, I am very excited to announce that I have completed the project on instagram wedpage